smart-on-fhir/cumulus-aggregator/docs/architecture.md

 - Metadata, exposing which sites have uploaded what study's data packages, and when the last time was it traversed through a relevant state in the data processing pipeline
 - Subscriptions, exposing which aggregates have been crawled by glue and are ready to be queried
-- Chart data, which allows for passing psuedo query parameters to extract subsets of an aggregate associated with a subscription for graphing in Cumulus.
+- Chart data, which allows for passing pseudo query parameters to extract subsets of an aggregate associated with a subscription for graphing in Cumulus.